 For after the day’s event, you’ll need bring a jacket that you can wear as you brave the winds from the Arctic tundra as you make your way from the LVCC to your hotel.
 But wear a stylish shirt underneath just in case for the late-night antics around town… or better, bring a nice shirt allowing for a quick change prior to dinner and doesn’t require a trip back to the hotel.
 I mean, c’mon: this is Vegas… (Please note that this part of the post is shallowly geared towards the boys: ladies heading off to Glitter Gulch should pack accordingly, but still bring comfortable shoes for the show floor.
 They may not be pretty, but you’ll be happier come dinner time.)

 Travel from the strip to the LVCC.
 On the strip, well, you’re on your own.
 I suggest comfortable walking shoes.
-Most CES-affiliated hotels have shuttle busses to the LVCC but get there early as many are filled to capacity.
-When leaving the LVCC and faced with a bus line longer than the The Road Ahead, check out the busses with shorter lines destined for other hotels that may be within walking distance of your destination (use the shuttle bus link for more details).
+Lots of good info on the CES site when it comes to travel via car and parking, Most CES-affiliated hotels have shuttle busses to the LVCC, but get there early as many are filled to capacity.
+When leaving the LVCC and faced with a bus line longer than the The Road Ahead, check out the busses with shorter lines destined for other hotels that may be within walking distance of your destination (get the map of shuttle bus stops for more details).

 - Off the strip… favourite restaurants include the India Palace, Thai Spice, Roy’s… and my personal favourite, Rosemary’s Restaurant, which reminds of the great food of New Orleans, courtesy of Michael and Wendy Jordan.